yasiryessir/flutter-first-app/README.md

-# flutter-first-app
+# first_app

-My basic app for learning flutter.
+My first flutter app on learning flutter language with projects.
+I may have made some mistakes, ignore them :)